runfinch/finch-website/docs/docs/managing-finch/macos/disk-management.md

     finch vm stop
     ```

-2. Next resize the virtual machine using the `qemu-img resize command`.
-This
+2. Resize the virtual machine disk using the finch vm disk resize command.
-   example command increases the disk space by a further 100GB, but this value
-   can be adjusted to suit.
+   Note that disk size can only be increased, not decreased.

     ```bash
-    /Applications/Finch/lima/bin/qemu-img resize /Applications/Finch/lima/data/_disks/finch/datadisk +100G
+    finch vm disk resize --size <size>
+    ```

+    For example, to increase to 100GiB:

+    ```bash
+    finch vm disk resize --size 100Gib
     ```

 3. Next start back up the virtual machine